inductiva/inductiva/tutorials/simulators/DualSPHysics.md

    ```

 2. **Remove User Input Prompt:**
-   Remove the line that waits for user input:
+   Remove the last line on the script.
+This line waits for user input and will
+   prevent the script from running in an automated environment:

    ```bash
    read -n1 -r -p "Press any key to continue..." key
    ```